scaceresg/cheatsheet-cloud-cli/google-cloud/gke.md

   - Used in ClusterRolebinding that ties the policy to accounts that require the ability to deploy pods with unprivileged access.

+## Configure a Monitoring Workspace for GKE

+In Cloud Console:

+* Click on Navigation menu > **Monitoring**

+When the Monitoring dashboard opens, browse the 3 sections of the Kubernetes Engine Monitoring interface (Refresh if needed):

+* Infrastructure

+* Workloads

+* Services

+In the Monitoring interface:

+* Click GKE in the **Dashboards** section to view the new monitoring interface

+* The dashboard shows the health of your GKE clusters and their workloads

+* A dynamic **Timeline** is displayed in the top portion of the interface.
+If required, expand it by clicking on the dropdown icon.
+You can adjust the Time Span from the top of the screen: 1h, 6h, 1d, 1w, 1m, 6w, or custom

+* This timeline will include markers that indicate **the occurrence of alerts (also known as incidents)**

+* Click the **Auto refresh button** to allow the screen to update as new events are received

+* The lower portion of this dashboard contains a multiple section views of your clusters and their workloads.
+The interface is divided into several sections:

+  - **Clusters, Nodes and Pods** section:

+    Allow you to check the health of particular elements in the cluster.
+You can also use this to inspect the pods which are running on a particular node in the cluster

+  - **Workloads** section:

+    Used to look for workloads which do not have services exposed

+  - **Kubernetes services** section:

+    Organises the services configured in your environment **by cluster**, then **by namespace** (the administrative barrier or partition within the cluster), and then shows the various services available to users within that namespace.

+  - **Namespaces** section:

+    Shows the list of namespaces within the cluster

+You can click on any of the section elements and then on "View all" and **Metrics** to see more metrics.
+You can also click the **Logs** tab to view the log activity for that element.

+### Create a Custom Monitoring Dashboard

+You can create custom dashboards to display important metrics such as CPU utilisation, container restarts and more custom metrics.

+* Go to the Monitoring page at the left-hand side and click on **Metrics Explorer**

+* Click on Select a metric

+* Search the metric: e.g. **Kubernetes Container > Popular Metrics >
+CPU request utilization**

+* Click Apply

+* Click the **Save Chart** button in the upper right corner of the screen

+* Give the chart a name: e.g., **Container CPU Request**

+* Click on **Dashboard > New Dashboard** and name your deashboard: e.g., **Container Dashboard**

+* Click on Save Chart

+* Now, launch your dashboard by clicking **Dashboards** in the navigation pane and then select the name of your new dashboard

+* You can add more charts for other metrics:

+  - Again, go to Metrics Explorer > Select a metric: e.g., **Kubernetes Pod > Custom metrics > Web App - Active Users**

+  - Click Apply

+  - Click on Save Chart and give a name to the new chart: e.g., **Active Users**

+  - Select **Container Dashboard** from the dashboards dropdown

+  - Click Save Chart

+* Go back to your dashboard and click the **Gear** icon to display the settings menu:

+  - Click **Legends > Table** to display the text under each chart

+* You can also filter or even aggregate data in the chart using the labels in the vertical bars next to the word **Value** at the right of each chart.

+### Create Alerts with Monitoring

+Create an Alert Policy to detect high CPU utilisation among the
+containers:

+In Cloud Console:

+* Use the Navigation menu to select **Monitoring > Detect > Alerting**

+* Click **+ Create Policy**

+* Click on **Select a metric** dropdown

+* Uncheck the Active option

+* Type: **Kubernetes Container** in filter by resource and metric name

+* Click on **Kubernetes Container > Container > CPU request utilization**

+* Click Apply

+* Set **Rolling windows** to 1 min and click Next

+* Set Threshold position to **Above Threshold** and **Threshold value** to 0.99

+* Click Next

+**Configure notifications**:

+* Click on dropdown arrow next to **Notification Channels**, then click on **Manage Notification Channels** and finally open the **Notification channels** page.

+* Select the preferred notification channel and click on **ADD NEW**

+* Save and go back to the previous **Create alerting policy** tab

+* Click on Notification Channels again, then click on the Refresh icon to get your newly added notification channel.

+* Click OK, name the alert and click Next

+* Review and click **Create Policy**